Penetration testing is a key part of mitigating risk when using the IPMI service to monitor environmental system controls.

 Ipmitool -l <INTERFACE> -C 0 -H <TARGET> - U <USERNAME> -P <PASSWORD> <IPMI COMMAND>

-After successfully validating the Cipher Suite Zero vulnerability, it is possible to perform post-exploitation activities to add a user to the IPMI service, thereby establishing a backdoor into the system.
-You can use the following IPMI commands to add a user to the system:
+After successfully validating the Cipher Suite Zero vulnerability, it is possible to perform post-exploitation activities.
+You can add a user to the IPMI service, thereby establishing a backdoor into the system.
+You’d use the following IPMI commands to add a user to the system:

 User set name 2 <USERNAME> User set password 2 <PASSWORD> User priv 2 4 User enable 2

-Upon completion, you will have successfully established a backdoor into the IPMI service and should be able to SSH into the service as an administrator.
+Upon completion, you will have successfully established a backdoor into the IPMI service.
+You should then be able to SSH into the service as an administrator.

 The IPMI service does not typically house sensitive data such as personal identifiable information (PII) or personal health information (PHI).
-While a persistent backdoor into a system at any level is not a good thing, an attacker is going to have a limited vantage point within the IPMI service.
+A persistent backdoor into a system at any level is never a good thing.
+But an attacker is going to have a limited vantage point within the IPMI service.
 Possible risks include:

-- An attacker remotely shuts down and restarts the system using the IPMI service, causing a loss of data or a denial-of-service situation.
+- An attacker remotely shuts down and restarts the system using the IPMI service.
+This causes a loss of data or a denial-of-service situation.

-- People reuse passwords if the IPMI password hashes can be successfully dumped or cracked and used in other areas of the network.
+- People reuse passwords if the IPMI password hashes can be dumped, cracked then used in other areas of the network.

 - An attacker disables environmental alerts or alarms.
-If an attacker can disable environmental alerting surrounding the internal temperature of the system, the system may overheat, causing damage to internal components.
+If they disable environmental alerting of the internal temperature of the system, the system may overheat.
+This causes damage to internal components.

 - An attacker can use the backdoor to gather internal intelligence as part of a larger network attack.